robtweed/qewd-hit-platform/docs/installation/oidc-provider.md

 The OIDC Provider will listen on port 8081.
 To listen on a different port, change the *-p* parameter, eg:

         -p 3001:8080

+Note, the listener port (the first one before the colon) must correspond to the port defined in the *settings.json* file for the OIDC Provider.

 To run the OIDC Provider container as a background daemon process, change the *-it* parameter to *-d*: